-Your coverage is provided through a contract with your current employer or former employer or union.
+Your coverage is provided through a contract with your former employer group/union.
 Your former employer group/union is responsible for paying any monthly plan premium to the plan.
 Please contact your former employer group/union's Benefits Administrator for information about your plan premium.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party.